 To prepare for teaching positions involving multiple responsibilities, students may complete coursework in more than one specialization.
 Ohio State's music education degree program prepares students to become confident and competent school professionals.

 Students are admitted officially into the music education major through a process leading to Professional Standing and subsequent recognition by the College of Education of their candidacy in teacher education.
 Application for Professional Standing occurs during the fourth semester and leads to review by area faculty members of academic progress (2.75 overall GPA, 3.0 GPA in music); documentation of 100 hours of early field experiences (see Music Education Documents, Early Field Experience Handbook) and recommendations by School of Music faculty members and field-experience mentors.

 Post-Baccalaureate Licensure in Music Education

-Students interested in exploring this option should review the curricular requirements then submit an undergraduate transcript, autobiographical writing statement, and audition CD or DVD to Dr. Catherine Jarjisian, Acting Head, Music Education Area, OSU School of Music, 1866 College, Columbus, OH 43210.
+Students interested in exploring this option should review the curricular requirements then submit an undergraduate transcript, autobiographical writing statement, and audition CD or DVD to Dr. Catherine Jarjisian, Acting Area Head of Music Education, Ohio State School of Music, 1866 College Road, Columbus, OH 43210.
 An on-campus interview follows review of the admission materials.

-Once admitted into the BME degree program, the post-baccalaureate student will proceed to take any courses from the first four semesters of the undergraduate music education curriculum not already completed, accumulate the necessary field-experience hours, and make application for Professional Standing.
-Professional Standing is prerequisite to eligibility for courses numbered at the 4570 level and higher.
+Once admitted into the BME degree program, the post-baccalaureate student will proceed to (1) take any courses from the first four semesters of the undergraduate music education curriculum not already completed, (2) accumulate the necessary field-experience hours, and (3) make application for Professional Standing (see above).

 Once all requirements have been met and application made, the music education area head will recommend licensure to the College of Education and Human Ecology, the official university agent recognized by the Ohio Department of Education.